Max Rady College of Medicine

 - The second source, previously published information on Income Quintile Ranges and Values, is available in the MCHP concept: Household Income Value Ranges - 1984 to 1997.
 The information in this concept covers the years 1984-1997 inclusive, and is based on average household income from the 1996 Census and uses the Standard Income Quintile methodology employed at that time.

 SAS Code and Formats

-For our Data Analysts, SAS® formats for Income Quintiles are now available for each year from 1979 to 2020.
-Temporary formats for the years 2019 and 2020 will be updated when data from the 2020 Manitoba Health Population Files, the relevant PCCF files and income data from the 2021 Census data are available.
+For our Data Analysts, SAS® formats for Income Quintiles are now available for each year from 1979 to 2021.
+Temporary formats for the years 2019 and 2020, based on the 2016 Census data are available for historic reasons, but formats for 2019 - 2021, based on the 2021 Census and the most recent Population and Postal Code Conversion File (PCCF) data are now available.